owlbarn/tutorial/book/case-obj-detect/README.md

 This work in this chapter is conducted by [Pierre Vandenhove](http://math.umons.ac.be/staff/Vandenhove.Pierre/) during his internship in the OCamlLabs.

 MRCNN extends [Faster R-CNN](https://arxiv.org/abs/1506.01497), which itself extends [Fast R-CNN](https://arxiv.org/abs/1504.08083).
 In Fast R-CNN, the authors propose a network that accepts input images and regions of interest (RoI).
-For each region, features are extracted by several fully-connect layers, and the features are fed into a branch.
+For each region, features are extracted by several fully-connected layers, and the features are fed into a branch.
 One output of this branch contains the output classification (together with possibility of that classification) of the object in that region, and the other specifies the rectangle location of the object.

 In Faster R-CNN, the authors point out that, there is no need to find RoIs using other methods.
-The propose a Region Proposal Network (RPN) that share the same feature extraction backbone with that in Fast R-CNN.
+They propose a Region Proposal Network (RPN) that share the same feature extraction backbone with that in Fast R-CNN.
 RPN is a small convolutional network that scans the feature maps quickly, output  a set of rectangular possible object region proposals, each associated with a number that could be called the *objectness* of that region.
 The RoI feature extraction part of Fast R-CNN is kept unchanged here.
 In this way, a single Faster R-CNN network can be trained and then perform the object detection task without extra help from other region proposal methods.